 It is hard to find pancreatic cancer early.
-Because the pancreas is deep inside the body, the doctor cannot see or feel tumors during a routine physical exam.
-By the time a person has symptoms, the cancer is usually large and has spread to other organs.
-This is the main reason that people with this cancer often have a poor outlook.
+Because the pancreas is deep inside the body, the doctor can’t see or feel tumors during a routine physical exam.
+By the time a person has symptoms, the cancer has usually spread to other organs.

 Screening tests are used to look for cancer in people who have no symptoms.
-But there are no blood tests or other tests that can easily find this cancer early in people without symptoms.
-Doctors are looking at whether a test called endoscopic ultrasound might be useful to check people with a high risk of pancreatic cancer.
-Levels of tumor markers such as CA 19-9 and CEA may be higher than normal in people with pancreatic cancer, but the cancer is usually advanced by the time the levels become high, so these are not useful as screening tests.
+But there are no blood tests or other tests that can easily find pancreatic cancer early in people without symptoms.
+Blood levels of tumor markers such as CA 19-9 and CEA may be higher than normal in people with pancreatic cancer, but the cancer is usually advanced by the time the levels become high, so these are not useful as screening tests.

 Tests for certain gene defects can be done in people with a strong family history of the disease (or a family history of certain other cancers).
 Genetic tests can sometimes help find people who have a higher risk for this cancer.
-The American Cancer Society strongly recommends that any person thinking about genetic testing talk with a genetic counselor, nurse, or doctor who can explain the about the test before they proceed with testing.
-It’s important to understand what the tests can and can’t tell you and what any results would mean, and to carefully weigh the benefits and risks of genetic testing before these tests are done.
-To learn more, see our document, Genetic Testing: What You Need to Know.
+The American Cancer Society strongly recommends that anyone thinking about genetic testing talk with a genetic counselor, nurse, or doctor who can explain the about the test before they proceed with testing.
+It’s important to understand what the tests can and can’t tell you and what any results would mean, and to carefully weigh the benefits and risks of testing before these tests are done.
+To learn more, see our document Genetic Testing: What You Need to Know.

 Signs and symptoms of pancreatic cancer

-Pain: Pain in the belly area (abdomen) or in the middle of the back is a very common sign of advanced pancreatic cancer.
+Belly or back pain: Pain in the belly area (abdomen) or in the back is a very common sign of advanced pancreatic cancer.
 Again, such pain is often caused by something else.

 Weight loss: Losing weight (without trying) over a number of months is very common in patients with this cancer.
 They may also feel very tired and not feel like eating.